 Scope of work is well-reasoned and situated within longer-term goals for developing research leadership.

-Oral Presentation: Applicants will provide a 3-minute oral presentation to an audience of their faculty peers, program advisors, and university leadership.
-This presentation should focus primarily on why the applicant wants to lead in the domain and provide a compelling narrative that describes the impacts possible with success over the next 5-10 years.
+Oral Presentation: Applicants will provide a 3-minute timed oral presentation to an audience of their faculty peers, graduate students and postgraduate trainees, program advisors, and university leadership.
+This presentation should focus on why the applicant wants to lead in the domain and provide a compelling narrative that describes the impacts possible with success over the next 5-10 years.
 It should answer the question how will the world (and specific populations/stakeholders) benefit.
-It should inform the audience about the partners and stakeholders who are/will be involved and why they are motivated to engage.
-While some technical information about what your research will entail may be appropriate, the pitch presentation should avoid technical language or jargon.
+It should inform the audience about the partners and stakeholders who are, or will be, involved and why they are motivated to engage.
+Presentations should avoid all technical language or jargon.

-Optional additions to oral presentation: Applicants may include a maximum of two power point slides (submitted no later than April 27).
-Visuals are encouraged only if they are designed to add value and enhance understanding of the planned presentation.
-Visuals should not be used to provide text, technical or graphical supplements to the information provided orally.
+Optional additions: Applicants may include a maximum of two power point slides (submitted as both .ppt and .pdf documents no later than April 23, 2024 at 5:00 p.m.).
+Slides are encouraged only if they add value and enhance understanding of the planned presentation.
+One slide is preferable to two.
+The most effective visuals include imagery of the place and/or people/animals/things connected to the impact your work can have.
+Visuals shall not be used to provide text, technical or graphical supplements to the information provided orally.
 Visuals should not use jargon and should not require disciplinary or technical context to interpret.
-Audio, video, or props may be used; however, applicants are required to provide all equipment needed to effectively use these.
-Applicants may invite collaborators to attend and have a role in the oral presentation.
+Audio, video, or props may be used; however, applicants are required to provide all equipment and technical support needed to effectively use these.
+Additional presentation time is not available to accommodate the use of additional technology.
+Committed collaborates may have a role in the oral presentation.
 Please consider possible and distracting logistical implications of including these options in a 3-minute presentation.

 The narrative plan and scope of work can be up to 3,000 words (about five pages) with up to two figures (concise tables, timelines, photos, graphs, etc.).
 Figures should have minimal text and should not be used to work around the word limit.
 Narratives should consider the rubric above and address the following.

-Description of the populations, stakeholders, rights holders who stand to benefit from the solutions you are working toward and how representatives from those communities will be integrated into your work.
+Description of the populations, stakeholders, rights holders, or communities who stand to benefit from the solutions you are working toward and how representatives from those communities are, or will be, inlcluded in your work.

-Clearly describe specific activities supported by the RAS funds and why are those activities critical to the outcomes proposed within the scope of one year.
+Clearly describe the specific activities for which you are requesting support through RAS funds and why are those activities critical to the outcomes proposed within the scope of one year.

 Describe key tangible outcomes relevant to the disciplines and external partners/stakeholders involved and describe key metrics and a general timeline for deliverables of short-term success (within one year) .